AdobeDocs/advertising.en/help/dsp/campaign-management/faq-universal-video.md

 ## How do you create universal video placements and ads?

+[Universal video ads](/help/dsp/campaign-management/ads/ad-about.md) allow you to target video inventory from desktop, mobile, and connected TV environments for VPAID and VAST inventory using a single video placement.

 Universal video placements can contain only universal video ads, and universal video ads can be attached only to universal video placements.

-Create them similarly to how you create other types of placements and videos:
+Create universal video placements and ads similarly to how you create other types of placements and videos:

 1. Within the desired campaign, [create a universal video placement](/help/dsp/campaign-management/placements/placement-create.md), selecting the [!UICONTROL Placement Type] **[!UICONTROL Universal Video]**.